 The Institute is checked for lights out and that all windows are secured at approximately 22.00hrs.
 In the event of any student using a room after that time please ensure that the lights are turned off and the windows and doors leading to the exterior are securely locked.
 Security is a serious issue and it is the responsibility of all students to be vigilant for both your own safety and the security of your personal belongings, and that of your fellow students in the Institute.
-Particular attention is drawn to students who are on the ground floor.
-Please ensure that your windows are not left open during a prolonged absence.
 If you are leaving your room, it is your responsibility to ensure that it is secure.
-With particular regard to security, the Institute thanks you for your vigilance.
 The Institute cannot be held responsible for items that go missing from your accommodation.
-Part-time students are particularly asked to bear in mind that they are responsible for securing a room containing the belongings of others.
-Please also familiarise yourself with the conditions of residence document, which you are required to sign.
+Non-Residential students are particularly asked to bear in mind that they are responsible for securing a room containing the belongings of others.
+Please also familiarise yourself with the conditions of residence document, which you are required to read and sign.
 You must use the in/out board, and comply with all CITI Health and Safety policies.
+The Institute thanks you for your vigilance and co-operation.